deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "***JOHN!!!
 NOOOOO!!!!***"

-Baseball lost it, covered his face with one hand and writhed in his seat, wheezing a laugh deep in his gut.
+BASEBALL lost it, covered his face with one hand and writhed in his seat, wheezing a laugh deep in his gut.
 "Oh my fucking…"

 "He's *actually* milking the giant cow."
 Adam noted, folding his arms and throwing his head back to stare at the ceiling rather than the farce on screen.
-The whole movie was bad to the point of hilarity, leaving all six of them in varying stages of laughter, from Baseball's high-pitched Muttley snicker, to Vandenberg's nasal explosions.
+The whole movie was bad to the point of hilarity, leaving all six of them in varying stages of laughter, from BASEBALL's high-pitched Muttley snicker, to Vandenberg's nasal explosions.

 Stevenson wiped away a tear.
 "Man, fucking…*oh my God."* his voice had